cliqdigital/superG_SDK_android_public/README.md

 		//LOAD AND ANIMATE THE THUMBR LOGO :: RESIZE IT TO A PERCENTAGE OF THE SCREEN WIDTH
 		@Override
 		public void onWindowFocusChanged(boolean hasFocus) {
-		ImageButton thumbrLogo = (ImageButton) findViewById(com.gkxim.tqhung.thumbr.R.id.bt_re);//CHANGE THIS PATH TO THE THUMBR BUTTON IN YOUR LAYOUT
+		//CHANGE THIS PATH TO THE THUMBR BUTTON IN YOUR LAYOUT ImageButton thumbrLogo = (ImageButton) findViewById(com.gkxim.tqhung.thumbr.R.id.bt_re);

 		Display display = getWindowManager().getDefaultDisplay();
 		Point size = new Point();